 What We Suggest:

-• Say no to fossil fuel heavy clay litter and go biodegrade instead.
+- Say no to fossil fuel heavy clay litter and go biodegrade instead with a plant based litter like this hemp litter for cats.
 Check out our post Is Cat Litter Bad for the Environment to learn more.

 Bowls

 When it comes to food and water bowls, there really is nothing better than stainless.
-Ceramic is certainly better than plastic, but both can harbor unwanted bacteria.
+Ceramic is certainly better than plastic, but both can harbor unwanted bacteria if scratched.
 Some bamboo may be ok, but poor quality bamboo could contain plastic melamine-formaldehyde resin, (what is commonly called “melamine”) something you don’t want leaching into your pet’s food [2].

 Ideally you need something that will last for the life of your pet and can be easily recycled.